-Reading is a true gift that opens up our world.
-Those who read well cannot imagine life without it!
-However, those who struggle with reading can be haunted by the need for it on a regular basis.
+Reading is a gift that opens up our world.
+Those who read well can’t imagine life without it!
+However, those who struggle with reading can be plagued by the need for it on a regular basis.
 This is even true for people who read words easily but fail to make the necessary connections for reading to be enjoyable.
 Regardless of where your child is at with reading, it’s important that reading comprehension strategies be specifically taught and practiced.
 This post goes over 3 of my favorite reading comprehension strategies.

-It is often assumed that individuals are good readers if heard reading and the words from the page flow out of their mouths.
+It’s often assumed that individuals are good readers if they are heard reading and the words from the page flow out of their mouths.
 However, this can be a misguided assumption.
 Just because words are read does not automatically mean that they are understood.
-In fact, I have heard many individuals read the words within any story placed in front of them with ease, but then fail to comprehend the majority of the story even when it consisted of words they are very familiar with.
+In fact, I have heard many individuals read the words within any story placed in front of them with ease, but then fail to comprehend the majority of that story.

 What is Reading Comprehension and Why is it Important?

-Reading comprehension refers to one’s ability to recall and understand information that was read.
-It also refers to an individual’s ability to compare what was read with information the reader already knows.
+Reading comprehension refers to the ability to recall and understand the information that one reads.
+It also refers to an individual’s ability to compare what’s read with information the reader already knows.
 Reading comprehension is important because it really is the difference between someone simply reading words and someone reading as an “active participant” in his/her reading.
 The reader becomes much more engaged as reading becomes more fun and more informative.

-*This post contains affiliate links, meaning I make a small commission for any purchases made which helps me to support my family at no extra cost to you.
+*This post contains affiliate links, meaning I make a commission on purchases made at no extra cost to you.
 Thank you for your support!